-Vembu Network Backup is a file-based backup for MAC, Windows and Linux based operating systems.
-It can be used to backup files on the file server or it can be used to backup applications like SQL Server, Exchange Server, MS Sharepoint, Active Directory, Registry and Active state.
-In addition, Vembu Network Backup can be used to backup Windows PC’s.
+Vembu Network Backup is a file-based backup for MAC, Windows, and Linux-based operating systems.
+It can be used to backup files on the file server, or it can be used to backup applications like SQL Server, Exchange Server, MS SharePoint, Active Directory, Registry, and Active state.
+In addition, Vembu Network Backup can be used to back up Windows PCs.
 It has support for MS Outlook data out of the box.
 What is amazing about this product is that it is FREE for Personal computers (even workstations connected to the domain).
-It also integrates with main storage repository meaning that we can unify our backup.
+It also integrates with the main storage repository meaning that we can unify our backup.

-It will impress you with the same clean interface and the same easy to use controls as the VM backup interface.
-Let’s take a look how to create a simple backup job on a laptop.
-First, you have to install the agent, installation is very simple and takes just a couple of next button clicks.
+It will impress you with the same clean interface and the same easy-to-use controls as the VM backup interface.
+Let’s look at how to create a simple backup job on a laptop.
+First, you must install the agent, installation is remarkably simple and takes just a couple of next-button clicks.
 Once installed, we click on a Backup and create a new backup job.
 We select a folder.

 We have to configure Scheduling and a Backup server.

 We can configure a retention as well so that it will keep X number of versions.
 We can configure that for Changes in the file or deleted files.

 We can also configure for the backup: data integrity checks, Automatic directory monitoring, NTFS permissions backup, VSS Backup.
 We can also choose to run the backup every time Network Backup restarts.